gousiyabanubeedi/blockchain-Based-Voting-System/README.md

 Through this project, I gained practical understanding of:
 - How blockchain can be used for secure voting systems
 - Basic smart contract development using Solidity
-- Deploying contracts using Truffle and Ganache
+- Deploying contracts using Truffle and Ganache and Metamask
 - Connecting a web application